 - Trust, based on "... system transparency, which refers to the degree of comprehensibility and predictability of the operations of autonomous vehicles ...".

 - "... personal innovativeness positively affects perceived ease of use and perceived usefulness."

-- "... innovators are also more likely to accept autonomous driving, especially when they have already experienced newer technologies in the automotive context."
+- "... innovators are also more likely to accept autonomous driving ..."

 - "... the relative advantages as positively associated with both perceived usefulness and attitude toward using autonomous driving."